ojaswini-thote/Hack-O-Week-V-Semester-2026-2027/README.md

 ## Introduction

-This repository contains the **6 projects** completed as part of **Hack-O-Week V for the V Semester (2026–2027)**.
+This repository contains the **7 projects** completed as part of **Hack-O-Week V for the V Semester (2026–2027)**.

-The projects cover different areas of computer science and practical application development, including **web development, database management, data analysis, mathematics for machine learning, regression, classification, machine learning model evaluation, and unsupervised learning**.
+The projects cover different areas of computer science and practical application development, including **web development, database management, data analysis, mathematics for machine learning, regression, classification, machine learning model evaluation, clustering, and dimensionality reduction**.

-The repository contains six projects covering Hack-O-Week activities from **Week 1 to Week 10**.
+The repository contains seven projects covering Hack-O-Week activities from **Week 1 to Week 12**.

 ### Projects Included